joeycarr/fit/README.md

 	usage: fit [-h] [-i n] [-q] dest src [src ...]

-	Prints a list of source directories or files that will fill the destination directory with a minimum of leftover disk space.
+	Prints a list of source directories or files that will fill the destination volume with a minimum of leftover disk space.

 	positional arguments:
 	  dest                  The directory you're trying to fill.